jwgoes/robust-highdim-covariance/README.md

 # Code for "Robust Sparse Covariance Estimation by Thresholding Tyler’s M-Estimator"
-Code for "Robust Sparse Covariance Estimation by Thresholding Tyler’s M-Estimator", by John Goes, Gilad Lerman and Boaz Nadler (https://arxiv.org/pdf/1706.08020.pdf).
+This repository contains the code for producing the experiments contained in the paper "Robust Sparse Covariance Estimation by Thresholding Tyler’s M-Estimator", by John Goes, Gilad Lerman and Boaz Nadler (https://arxiv.org/pdf/1706.08020.pdf).

 *******************************************************************************************************************